ArjixWasTaken/Repak-X/README.md

    - `<stem>_9999999_P.ucas`
    - `<stem>_9999999_P.pak` (small, uncompressed companion)

-Use the `_9999999_P` suffix so the game prioritizes your mod over base content.
+Use the `_9999999_P` (The App will autocomplete it for you if its missing but if you want to be extra safe do the suffix manually) suffix so the game prioritizes your mod over base content.

 ## How It Works (Short Version)